-Academics in the spring semester 2021 will be similar to what we experienced in the fall, with hybrid classes, remote learning options, safety protocols and social distancing, and added academic support.
+Academics in May term 2021 will be similar to what we experienced this past year, with hybrid classes, remote learning options, safety protocols and social distancing, and added academic support.
 The pandemic task force has been providing you with weekly updates, which keep you informed about current issues and requirements, such as the mandatory testing before you can begin classes next week.
 This Academics page will give you quick access to the most recent COVID-related academic policies and practices.

 Please know that GC holds your well-being and health as a guiding concern for the spring 2021 semester.
 If you have additional questions, please contact your advisor or the academic dean (email@example.com).